D1ang/Silkscreenservice/README.md

 ### JavaScript
 All 3 JavaScripts passed the test only a couple of warning came up trough JSHint for example: using "let", "const" but none of them are bug worthy.
+By using "ES6 Syntax Check" all the Syntax checks passed.

 ### Admin login gave an 500 error
 When a customer logged in the system worked perfectly but for the admin account an 50 error came up.